Virtual fence pilot program

 As the vehicle passes, the devices are triggered in sequence by the vehicle headlights which forms a virtual fence.
 This deters animals like kangaroos, wallabies and wombats from crossing the road in search of food and shelter.
 The virtual fence is most effective when the speed limit is 80kms or less.

-Outcome of the program
+Outcome of the program at Long Beach

-We have analysed the data and it shows there has not been a migration of roadkill outside of the virtual fence area.
+We have analysed the data, and it shows there has not been a migration of roadkill outside of the virtual fence area.

 More information

-- Wildlife Safety Solutions: Virtual Fencing
+- Wildlife Safety Solutions: Virtual fencing

 - Eurobodalla Council: Report to Ordinary Meeting of Council - Pilot Program - Virtual Fencing (7.5 MB)